MarkPearlCoZa/manager_readme/README.md

 I rarely take a lunch break, I prefer to eat and work although I always appreciate invitations to join you for special lunches or just to catch up.

 If I'm at my desk you are welcome to come over and interrupt me (I know that if I need some uninterrupted time to move away from my desk into a meeting room).
-If I'm sitting in an open space it is usually just that I want a change of scenery, feel free to approach/interrupt me as well.
+If I'm sitting in an open space it is usually just that I want a change of scenery, feel free to approach/interrupt in these situations as well.

 I work from home once a week on Monday's which I prefer to keep clear from meetings to optimize for deep thinking **however** if you have something that is urgent don't hesitate to reach out to me during this time.